Tuition & Fees

 • Full-time mandatory and optional incidental, system access and ancillary fees: $900/term.

-• The same fees applies regardless of the number of credits you are taking.
+• The same fees apply regardless of the number of credits the student takes.

 • Part-time program fee: $1600/term

-• The same fees applies regardless of the number of credit you are taking.
+• The same fees apply regardless of the number of credits the student takes.

 Example scenario of the fees of a Full-Time (FT) Student transitioning to Part-Time (PT) after the first term.